Filming wildlife for Channel 4: Escape to the Chateau

-Although I film the wildlife at the Chateau I don’t film with Dick and Angel.
-That is the job of the embedded Producers/Directors who spend the season on location and follow the story strands for the television show.
+While I was responsible for filming the wildlife, I did not work directly with Dick and Angel, the stars of the show.
+Instead, that was the job of the embedded Producers/Directors who spent the season on location and followed the storylines for the show.

 What wildlife have you seen?

-During winter my favourite sequence was filming starling murmations of some 200-500 individuals on cold November evenings.
-I shot them with a wide lens to get the shots of the Cheateau in the background with a fading crystal clear inky-blue sky to match.
+During the winter season, one of my favorite sequences to film was the starling murmurations of 200-500 individuals on cold November evenings.
+To capture these amazing moments, I used a wide lens to showcase the Chateau in the background against a fading crystal clear inky-blue sky.

 Species at the Chateau

 Large tree dwellers

 Chateau wall dwellers

 Finch (juvenile) and adult